raveious/DnD-character-sheets/_characters/thia_galanodel.md

 **Duration:** Concentration, up to 1 minute

 You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
-You can also combine the four Iights into one glowing vaguely humanoid form of Medium size.
+You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
 Whichever form you choose, each light sheds dim light in a 10-foot radius.

 As a bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.